seeu-inspace/easyg/README.md

 - [adb](https://developer.android.com/studio/command-line/adb) it is used to debug an android device
 - [HTTP Toolkit](https://httptoolkit.tech/) to see requests on a non-rooted or emulated device, as an alternative to burp suite
 - [Android Studio](https://developer.android.com/studio) Android application development, useful for the emulator
-  - Note: To start the emulator only, use commands such as
+  - Note: to start onlythe emulator, use commands such as
     ```
     cd C:\Users\Riccardo\AppData\Local\Android\Sdk\emulator
     emulator -avd Pixel_4_XL_API_30